 Pramatha Suremane K is the Senior Finance Officer of our Company and he joined our Company as Finance Officer on June 19, 2023.
 He holds bachelors' degree in commerce from Mangalore University.
 He has passed the final examination held by the Institute of Cost Accountants of India.
 Prior to joining our Company, he was working as audit assistant at RPAR & Co.
 LLP.
-Since he was appointed in our Company with effect from June 19, 2023, he did not receive any remuneration in Fiscal 2023.
+The remuneration paid to him during the Fiscal 2024 was 0.51 million.